Status: Marine Conservation Zone (MCZ)

 Last updated: October 2017

 The vulnerability assessment conducted for this site suggests it is unlikely to be moving towards its conservation objectives, but directed site condition monitoring data is needed to improve our confidence in this assessment.
-Progress is ongoing with regards to the recommendation of fisheries management proposals to the European Commission.
+Progress is ongoing with regards to the recommendation of fisheries management proposals.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.